aj-4/all-algorithms/README.md

 - 'Open addressing' using array, try next (i + 1) if full
 - Forms clusters that must searched on retrieval, kept small
 - Can be prevented by 'Two probe' or 'Double hashing'

+## Graphs and Trees
+### Graphs
+- Points connected to each other, directed or undirected
+- DFS: Maze Exploration of possible paths - recursion